William Clothier (tennis)

 William 'Bill' Jackson Clothier (September 27, 1881 – September 4, 1962) was an American tennis player.

-Biography
+He won the 1906 U.S. National Championships - Men's Singles and was the runner-up in 1907 and 1909.
+He reached the final round of the 1912 U.S. National Championships in mixed doubles with Eleonora Sears.
+He was a member of the United States 1905 and 1909 International Lawn Tennis Challenge teams.
+He was the first president of the International Tennis Hall of Fame and was inducted as a member in 1956.

+Early life and education

+Clothier was born on September 27, 1881, in Sharon Hill, Pennsylvania.
+His father Isaac founded the Strawbridge & Clothier department store.

+In 1899, he graduated from Haverford School and attended Swarthmore College for two years before transferring to Harvard University.
+He graduated from Harvard in 1904.

+Clothier won the college championship in tennis twice and also played hockey and football.

+Tennis career

-William J. Clothier was a top American tennis player in the early 1900s and reached the singles final of the United States Championships three times.
+He was a top American tennis player in the early 1900s and reached the singles final of the United States Championships three times.
 In his first final appearance in 1904 he lost in three straight sets to compatriot Holcombe Ward.
 Two years later, in 1906, Clothier achieved his greatest success by emphatically beating Beals Wright in the final in three straight sets at the Newport Casino.
 This despite breaking his pelvic bone in a riding accident earlier that year.
 His last appearance in the final came in 1909 when he lost in five sets to William Larned who claimed his fifth singles title.

-Clothier won the intercollegiate tennis singles and doubles championship in 1902 playing for Harvard, where he was a three sport athlete and also played hockey and football.

-He was a member of the winning USA Davis Cup Team in 1905 and 1909 and won both his singles matches in the 1909 final against the British Isles.
+He was a member of the United States 1905 and 1909 International Lawn Tennis Challenge teams.
+He won both his singles matches in the 1909 final against the British Isles.

 Together with his son, William J. Clothier II, they two won the national father-son title held at Longwood Cricket Club twice in 1935 and 1936.

-Clothier was inducted into the International Tennis Hall of Fame in 1956 and was elected its first President in 1954, a position he held until 1957.
+Clothier was the first president of the International Tennis Hall of Fame in 1954 and later served as chairman of the board.
+He was elected as a member of the Hall of Fame in 1956.
+He was inducted into the Harvard Varsity Club Hall of Fame in 1970.

-Clothier also played amateur ice hockey from 1900 to 1904 with the Quaker City Hockey Club in Philadelphia and the Harvard Crimson intercollegiate team in Cambridge, Massachusetts.
+Business career

+He was a partner in the investment bank of Montgomery, Clothier & Tyler until 1921.
+He worked as president of the Boone County Coal Corporation in West Virginia, until 1957.

-Clothier is interred in the family plot at West Laurel Hill Cemetery, Summit Section, in Bala Cynwyd, Pennsylvania.
+He died on September 4, 1962, at his home in Valley Forge, Pennsylvania, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.